zeekit/Nuke/usage/usage.markdown

 ## Automating Preheating

-Nuke automates a process of determining which images in a `UICollectionView` (or `UITableView`) to preheat and when to start and stop preheating them.
-There are two corresponding classes (one for `UICollectionView`, one for `UITableView`).
-For more info about them see [Image Preheating Guide](http://kean.github.io/blog/programming/2015/12/12/image-preheating.html).
+Nuke can be used in conjuction with [Preheat](https://github.com/kean/Preheat) package that automates precaching of content in a `UICollectionView` (or `UITableView`).
+For more info see [Image Preheating Guide](http://outscope.net/blog/image-preheating), Nuke's demo project, and [Preheat](https://github.com/kean/Preheat) documentation.

 {% highlight swift %}
-let preheater = ImagePreheatingControllerForCollectionView(collectionView: <#collectionView#>)
+let preheater = PreheatControllerForCollectionView(collectionView: <#collectionView#>)
 preheater.delegate = self // Signals when preheat index paths change
 {% endhighlight %}